adityachooramani/adityachooramani/README.md

 - 🎯 I do AppSec and VAPT: Finding bugs in my own and others' code ;)
 - ☁️ Real multi-cloud experience across AWS and Azure.
 - 🔓 Trying my luck with bug bounties and Job application while trying to remain sane >_<
-- ☕ Other than computers and tech my hobbies are ... (thinking agressively)
+- ☕ Other than computers and tech I like to eat, watch cinema and travel!

 </td>
 <td width="38%" align="center" valign="middle">